What you will learn to do: Write a response to criticism.

 - Follow-up.
 Ask for a check-in meeting in two weeks for a progress report.
 Four weeks is too long.
 If your behaviors elicit negative feedback, solve them quickly.

 - Gratitude again.

-No response is better than over-reaction.
+Sometimes it’s worth taking a pause and delaying your response, rather than responding with your first reaction (which could likely end up being an overreaction).
 Correction is tough to hear.
 Listen, and if necessary, ask for some time to think it over.
-Be honest.
-“This is hard to hear.
+Be honest in your responses, and don’t be afraid to ask for time: “This is hard to hear.
 Could I have an hour to digest your feedback?”

 Include those who were impacted by negative behaviors.
 Explain what you’re working on and corrective actions.
 You go further when others know where you’re going.
 In a few days, ask them how you’re doing.

 Ask for affirmation when you achieved goals.
 Reject nitpicking.
 Move on.